sahalasajad/moviereview/README.md

-This is a project called Movie Review hi guysss its jumuuuuuuuu
+This is a project called Movie Revieww